Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Tongue Rolling

-People who cannot roll their tongue usually carry two recessive alleles.
+People unable to roll their tongue usually carry two recessive alleles.

 Attached Earlobes